A Streetwear Designer on Interning With the Ultimate Mom Brand

 Preston spent his first day at Eileen Fisher in the sorting department of Renew.
 The space looks like a combination of a laundromat and a factory, with piles and piles of clothing meticulously organized by style, color, and fiber.
 Not only is the company’s take-back program good for the earth, but it also educates the design team about what works and what doesn’t.
 After receiving a number of clothes with armpit stains, for example, they asked themselves: Should we put seams there, so that part of the garment can be easily replaced?

 By the end of the week, Preston was working with Renew designer Carmen Gama on fashioning a two-piece top out of scraps from linen pants.
 He spent the rest of his days asking “a bunch” of questions and meeting with people at the company with titles like Head of Sustainability.
-He was also given the Eileen Fisher 2020 Project plan book.
+He was also given the Eileen Fisher Vision 2020 project plan book.
 “Literally, they just gave me the Bible,” Preston said with an enormous grin.

 When Preston and Fisher sat down for a one-on-one session at the end of his internship, she gave him some advice: “Take small steps,” she said.
 “You can’t attack everything at once.”